francoisleduc/TFE/Protocol/README.md

 both being pretty self explanatory

-The first one is dedicated to testing the protocol and contains only the binaries of our mock server and mock client The second one is the source code of the two mentionned.
+The first one is dedicated to testing the protocol and contains only the binaries of our mock server and mock client.
+The second one is the source code of the two entities mentionned.

 ## License